MooersLab/latextips/README.md

 ### Outline of the talk

-You can add a section key above each frame environment in the beamer file.
+Add a section key above each frame environment in the beamer file.
-These will not interfere with the compiling of the beamer file, but they do appear as an outline in the lower left corner of the webpage in Overleaf.
+These will not interfere with compiling the beamer file, but they appear as an outline in the lower left corner of the webpage in Overleaf.
-This outline can be used to navigate quickly to a distant frame in the slideshow.
+This outline can be navigated quickly to a distant frame in the slideshow.
-This outline is useful for organizing the order of the slides during the assembly of the slideshow.
+This outline is helpful in organizing the order of the slides during the assembly of the slideshow.

 ### Movies are possible

-There are several latex packages that support the use of animations.
+Several latex packages support the use of animations.
 Each frame of the animation has to be uploaded.
 This a pain because of the large number of files involved, so I avoid animations.

 ### Hide the evidence that you are using beamer

-Slides for five of my six courses and all of my platform talks are in LaTeX.
+Slides for five of my six courses and all my platform talks are in LaTeX.
 I hide the icons that typify a beamer slideshow.
 Most people think that I assembled my slides in PowerPoint.